Where is the Neogene Seismic Record for the Yakima Fold Belt?

-In short, the sedimentary record preserved in synclinal basins of central Washington should reflect 10 million years of continued uplift.
+The sedimentary record preserved in synclinal basins of central Washington should reflect 10 million years of seismogenic uplift.
 Does it?

 Shaded relief map of the top of the Ringold Fm (~11,500 square km area).
 Map by Kennedy/Jenks Consultants for Franklin Conservation District (Triangle Associates, 2003, p.
 10).

 Patterns of fault displacement come in 5 flavors: Episodic-quiescent, Episodic-active, Decelerating, Constant, Accelerating.
 Which style describes Yakima Fold Belt over its lifetime?
 Have uplift rates and seismic recurrence increased or decreased over time?
 How do Holocene and Pleistocene recurrence data for these faults compare to the Neogene record?
 Figure by McAlpin and Nelson (Figure 1.4, p.
 10) in McAlpin (2009).